-Unsupervised learning is when an algorithm is only given input data, without corresponding output values, as a training set.
-Unlike with supervised learning, there is no correct output values or teachers.
+Comparing unsupervised vs. supervised learning, unsupervised learning is when an algorithm is only given input data, without corresponding output values, as a training set.
+Unlike supervised learning, there are no correct output values.
 Instead, algorithms are able to function freely in order to learn more about the data and present interesting findings.
-Unsupervised learning is popular in applications of clustering, or the act of uncovering groups within data, and association, or the act of predicting rules that describe the data.
+Unsupervised learning is popular in applications of clustering (the act of uncovering groups within data) and association (the act of predicting rules that describe the data).

 Supervised learning models have some advantages over the unsupervised approach, but they also have limitations.
 The systems are more likely to make judgments that humans can relate to, for example, because humans have provided the basis for decisions.
 However, in the case of a retrieval-based method, supervised learning systems have trouble dealing with new information.
 If a system with categories for cars and trucks is presented with a bicycle, for example, it would have to be incorrectly lumped in one category or the other.
 If the AI system was generative, however, it may not know what the bicycle is, but would be able to recognize it as belonging to a separate category.